-Day 1 – Shibuya, Harajuku
+Day 1: Shibuya, Harajuku

 Right outside Shibuya Station, you can find stop

 Shopping in Shibuya

-- Vanguard Village (pop culture and souvenirs)
+- Vanguard Village (Pop culture and souvenirs)

-- Shibuya 109 (filled with little boutiques)
+- Shibuya 109 (Many smaller boutiques)

-- MODI (fashion shops, restaurants, bookstores and karaoke bars)
+- MODI (Fashion shops, restaurants, bookstores and karaoke bars)

 - Disney Store